aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-Gets and set the descriptive text that appears on a control.
+the descriptive text that appears on a control.

 **Returns:**
 java.lang.String